 You can compensate a volunteer (e.g., speaker, focus group participant) who helps at a one-time event with a one-time nominal fee.

 You can pay someone in a bona fide training program run through a qualified institution according to a pay structure different from minimum wage.

 Be sure you get solid advice from a wage and hours specialist or attorney in your state before you pay someone as other than an employee.

 Tip #4: Don’t forget to include indirect costs in your program budgets.

 Usually an organization that has more than one activity or program will have some administrative or indirect costs which aren’t easily assigned to specific programs.
 Typical indirect costs include the cost of your accountant, auditor, property and liability insurance, rent for at least central or support staff and some portion of staff time.
 You can usually recover a portion of these shared expenses through budgeting for indirect costs charged to programs, subject to the restrictions and requirements imposed by funders.

 Tip #5: Be conservative/realistic about your projected revenue.

-In my experience, small nonprofits are more likely to fall short on the revenue side than to exceed their budgeted expenses.
-Be sure you identify whether the funds you’ve budgeted are committed, likely or possible.
+Small nonprofits are more likely to fall short on the revenue side than to exceed their budgeted expenses.
+Be sure you identify whether the funds you’ve budgeted are committed, likely, or possible.
 It’s better to tack a newly funded program onto your budget later in the year when its funding is confirmed, than to have to cut back midyear when funds don’t come through.